 Where bridal London bows the other way,

-When she was being raped, the rest of the world was carrying on.
-Larkin’s speaker notes how the sun came occasionally into the room, warming it in bits.
+When she was raped, the rest of the world was carrying on.
+Larkin’s speaker notes how the sun occasionally came into the room, warming it in bits.
 Then there was the sound of the “wheels along the street outside.”
 He describes the sounds they made as “Worry.”
 This likely connects to the bouncing and rattling they make as they hit the cobblestones.

 In the next line, he adds that “bridal London bows the other way” while the young girl was being raped, and after.
 She is no longer going to be a part of the “bridal” tradition.
 As she quoted saying in the epigraph, society is now going to see her as “ruined.”
 Her chance at a good life is likely over.